Garrison Creek Native Habitat Restoration Project

-The CWP includes the following tasks:
+The Watershed Protection Program oversees the following tasks:

 As a coastal community, Oceanside relies on clean water for its residents, healthy beaches, public safety, and a desirable environment for wildlife.
 When it rains, many of the pollutants that lurk on sidewalks, streets, parking lots, and yards wash down the storm drains, and into the nearest body of water.
 Unfortunately, storm drains do not filter water or debris and are not connected to the sewer system.
 So, any pollutant that flows into the storm drain system eventually ends up in our rivers, creeks and ocean.

-Clean Water Program and Code Enforcement Staff actively investigate reports of landscape irrigation runoff, illegal dumping and other storm drain pollution concerns.
+Watershed Protection Program and Code Enforcement Staff actively investigate reports of landscape irrigation runoff, illegal dumping and other storm drain pollution concerns.
 Residents and business are encouraged to report any incidents of stormwater pollution at once to help protect water quality and public health in Oceanside.

 Oceanside residents, businesses, and developers can work together to change a few habits that will benefit our health, our families, and our community.
 Remember, you are the solution to storm water pollution.